W <===

 East:

-228: Was David's Bagels, where
+228: Taverna Kyclades, Greek.
+Was David's Bagels, where

 I used to go for Sunday morning bagels.
-Closed--

-224: The Crossings apartments--I think it
+224: The Crossings apartments—I think it

 includes all the addresses north to the corner.
+Building dates to 1911 but was modernized at some point.

-222: Ikura, Japanese
+222: Veeray da Dhaba,Indian, was Ikura, Japanese

 218 (corner): Was Victor's Marketplace,

 long-running meat market.
-The building has recently
+The building underwent

 |